 Unfortunately, the need for our emergency food assistance services has not decreased over time.

 Hunger exists in each and every community of Delaware.
-Despite our small size, more than 114,000 of our neighbors may experience food insecurity.
-More than 50,000 of those neighbors reside in Kent and Sussex Counties.
-Over the course of our pandemic response, we distributed a staggering 37 million pounds of food to our neighbors in need.
-Of those pounds, more than 18 million were distributed to our neighbors in Kent and Sussex Counties struggling with food insecurity.
+Despite our small size, more than 100,000 Delawareans struggle to afford food.
+Close to 50,000 of those neighbors reside in Kent and Sussex Counties.
+In Fiscal Year 2022, we distributed 16,517,697 pounds of food – nearly half of that food was distributed to neighbors in Kent and Sussex Counties struggling with food insecurity.

 The COVID-19 pandemic revealed that far too many of our neighbors are just one lost paycheck away from needing the services of the Food Bank of Delaware.